Phragout/phragout/README.md

 ### Hi there, I'm Tyler or Phragout 👋

--  Currently working with OuttaPocketRP aswell as working on personal projects.
-Expect some content. :)
+-  Expect some content. :)
 -  Currently taking CS50x to learn more about Computer Science.